-- TL;DR: We introduce DPFRL, a framework for reinforcement learning under partial and complex observations with a fully differentiable discriminative particle filter
+TL;DR: We introduce DPFRL, a framework for reinforcement learning under partial and complex observations with an importance-weighted particle filter

-- Abstract: Deep reinforcement learning has succeeded in sophisticated games such as Atari, Go, etc. Real-world decision making, however, often requires reasoning with partial information extracted from complex visual observations.
-This paper presents Discriminative Particle Filter Reinforcement Learning (DPFRL), a new reinforcement learning framework for partial and complex observations.
-DPFRL encodes a differentiable particle filter with learned transition and observation models in a neural network, which allows for reasoning with partial observations over multiple time steps.
-While a standard particle filter relies on a generative observation model, DPFRL learns a discriminatively parameterized model that is training directly for decision making.
-We show that the discriminative parameterization results in significantly improved performance, especially for tasks with complex visual observations, because it circumvents the difficulty of modelling observations explicitly.
-In most cases, DPFRL outperforms state-of-the-art POMDP RL models in Flickering Atari Games, an existing POMDP RL benchmark, and in Natural Flickering Atari Games, a new, more challenging POMDP RL benchmark that we introduce.
-We further show that DPFRL performs well for visual navigation with real-world data.
+Abstract: Deep reinforcement learning is successful in decision making for sophisticated games, such as Atari, Go, etc. However, real-world decision making often requires reasoning with partial information extracted from complex visual observations.
+This paper presents Discriminative Particle Filter Reinforcement Learning (DPFRL), a new reinforcement learning framework for complex partial observations.
+DPFRL encodes a differentiable particle filter in the neural network policy for explicit reasoning with partial observations over time.
+The particle filter maintains a belief using learned discriminative update, which is trained end-to-end for decision making.
+We show that using the discriminative update instead of standard generative models results in significantly improved performance, especially for tasks with complex visual observations, because they circumvent the difficulty of modeling complex observations that are irrelevant to decision making.
+In addition, to extract features from the particle belief, we propose a new type of belief feature based on the moment generating function.
+DPFRL outperforms state-of-the-art POMDP RL models in Flickering Atari Games, an existing POMDP RL benchmark, and in Natural Flickering Atari Games, a new, more challenging POMDP RL benchmark introduced in this paper.
+Further, DPFRL performs well for visual navigation with real-world data in the Habitat environment.